quadsurf/react-curriculum/01-introduction-to-react.md

 Let's start by examining this simple React application.

-**TIP:** Type this code sample out *by hand* and then run it.
+**TIP:** Type this code example out *by hand* and then run it.
 No copy-and-paste cheating either.
 The sooner you start writing code, the sooner you start learning.

 `hello.html`
 ```html